 This means that the integrity of the part is not affected in the process.
-Another important aspect is that it is possible to obtain results by measuring from one side only with the help of a probe.
-In other words, it is not necessary to complicate the measuring process with things like going inside a metal vessel.
-Only taking the measure from the outside will do.
+Another important aspect is that it is possible to obtain results by measuring only one side with the help of a probe.
+In other words, it is not necessary to complicate the measuring process like having to go inside a metal vessel.
+Measuring from the outside will do.

 Why is ultrasonic thickness measurement essential in many industries?

-Ultrasonic thickness measurement can be applied to many different components and structures, and it provides a simple way to detect different problems, being the most common ones:
+Ultrasonic thickness measurement can be applied to many different components and structures, and it provides a simple way to detect different problems.
+Some of the most common ones include:

 - Material loss due to corrosion and erosion.